Outside School Hours Care

 Most days, we have approximately 60-70% of our students walking or riding to school.

 We collect daily data which we enter into the Hands Up program online with the Ride2School program.
-We monitor our progress over the year to see how we are making a difference to the environment.
+We also monitor our progress over the year to see how we are making a difference to the environment.

 Each year our Grade 6 students participate in a student leadership program.
 This program has 3 main objectives: